nemohan/doc/other/git/2 saving changes/git diff.md

 git diff HEAD ./path/to/file
 ```

-This example is scoped to `./path/to/file` when invoked, it will compare the specific changes in the working directory, against the index, showing the changes that are not staged yet.
+<font color="red">This example is scoped to `./path/to/file` when invoked, it will compare the specific changes in the working directory, against the index, showing the changes that are not staged yet.
 By default `git diff` will execute the comparison against `HEAD`.
-Omitting `HEAD` in the example above `git diff ./path/to/file` has the same effect.
+Omitting `HEAD` in the example above `git diff ./path/to/file` has the same effect.</font>

 ```
 git diff --cached ./path/to/file